unknown-nymus18/map-app/README.md

-This repository is a minimal map app with weather forecasr functionalities made purely from flutter.
+This repository is a minimal map app with weather forecast functionalities, made purely from flutter.